Pathdreamer: A World Model for Indoor Navigation

 Following SPADE~\cite{park2019semantic}, the model is trained with the GAN hinge loss, feature matching loss~\cite{wang2018high}, and perceptual loss~\cite{johnson2016perceptual} from a pretrained VGG-19~\cite{simonyan2014very} model.
 During training, the generator is provided with the ground-truth segmentation image $s_t$ and ground-truth depth image $d_t$.
 Our discriminator architecture is based on PatchGAN~\cite{pix2pix2017}, and takes as input the concatenation of the ground-truth image $I_t$ or generated image $\hat{I}_t$, the ground-truth depth image $d_t$ and the ground-truth semantic image $s_t$.
 The losses for the generator $G$ and the discriminator $D$ are:

-where $x_t = (s_t, d_t, I'_t)$ denotes the complete set of inputs to the generator, $\phi^{(i)}$ denotes the intermediate output of the $i^{\text{th}}$ layer of the pretrained VGG-19 network, $D^{(i)}$ denotes the output of the discriminator's $i$-th layer, and the conditioning inputs $s_t, d_t$ to the discriminator have been dropped to save space.
-We follow \cite{park2019semantic} for the choice of weights $\lambda$.
+where $x_t = (s_t, d_t, I'_t)$ denotes the complete set of inputs to the generator, $\phi^{(i)}$ denotes the output of the $i^{\text{th}}$ layer of the pretrained VGG-19 model, $D^{(i)}$ denotes the output of the discriminator's $i$-th layer (conditioning inputs $s_t, d_t$ to the discriminator have been dropped to save space).
 Like the \segmodel, the \rgbmodel is not pretrained.

 \cutsubsectionup